|Recommended System Requirements|

 |Forza Horizon 3||1349%||1269%|

 |Watch Dogs 2||924%||867%|

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7670M 2GB DDR3 are noticeably better than the Nvidia GeForce 710M.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7670M 2GB are very slightly better than the Nvidia GeForce 710M.

 The GeForce 710M has a 175 MHz higher core clock speed than the HD 7670M, but the HD 7670M has 8 more Texture Mapping Units than the GeForce 710M.
 As a result, the HD 7670M exhibits a 2 GTexel/s better Texture Fill Rate than the GeForce 710M.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.